thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/1_00_install_Rocq.md

 ---
-id: installing-ocaml
+id: installing-rocq
-title: Installing OCaml
+title: Installing the Rocq Prover
 description: |
   This page will help you install OCaml and the OCaml Platform Tools. |
   These instructions work on Windows, and Unix systems like Linux, and macOS.